apeng-singlestore/singlestore-sqrl-for-vscode/README.md

 ## Features

 1. Translate /SQRL natural language queries to SQL code!
-Simply write "/SQRL" followed by
+Simply write "/SQRL" followed by your question or description to have your answer in SQL code.
 2. Execute SQL code on a connected SingleStore database and view the results.

 ## Installation